TOA-Berlin-TicTacToe/toa-tic-tac-toe-starter-kit/README.md

 };
 ```

-note: x.slice() returns a shallow copy of the array referenced by x.
-This is one way of creating a new board rather than modifying the original board.
+*Hint: `x.slice()` returns a shallow copy of the array referenced by x.
+This is one way of creating a new board rather than modifying the original board.*

-6. Create a function “getSuccessors(board, player, players)” which returns a list of nodes.
+6. Create a function `getSuccessors(board, player, players)` which returns a list of nodes.
 You need to support two cases in this function:

 6.1.
 If players[0] or players[1] won, return an empty list.